Our Teachers

 Matty

-Matty, the founder of City Yoga, has practised yoga for seventeen years and has been teaching since 2009.
-He teaches with a unique style, blending the dynamic flow of Astanga with the deeper practices of Sivananda and Sun Power yoga.
+Matty, the founder of Bearwood Yoga, has practised yoga for than twenty years and has been teaching since 2009.
+He teaches with a unique style, blending the dynamic flow of Ahstanga with the deeper practices of Sivananda and Sun Power yoga.

 He believes that Yoga is for all, so whether a complete beginner or regularly practising yoga there will be something for each person.
 Patience and understanding of individual’s needs are at the heart of his teaching.